calibr/chrome-broadcaster/readme.md

 But Chrome behaviour for this among versions and even inside a single version is inconsistent:

-- up to 57 onMessage listener within the one frame will be triggered only if there are at least two extensions frames(`chrome.extension.getViews().length > 1`)
+- up to 57 onMessage listener within one frame will be triggered only if there are at least two extension's frames(`chrome.extension.getViews().length > 1`)
 - in versions from 57 `onMessage` is not triggered within one frame in any case. *It is the expected behaviour.*

 For further reading see: